pierrepo/llm-practicals/content/tokens.md

 ## Tokens are not words

 1. Select “GPT-4o & GPT-4o mini”
-2. Enter the sentence below
+2. Enter the sentence below:

     > You need to know bioinformatics.